Jiun-Ting/MapReduce/README.md

 # MapReduce
-Implement of MapReduce with multi-thread
+Implementation of MapReduce with multi-thread